At Pearl Lemon, although our team is globally distributed, we are all fluent in SEO.

 Google.
 Child of Alphabet.
 The Big G. It That Should Be Feared.
 Whatever you call it, you really do not need an explanation here.

-A free to use set of Internet-based tools developed and offered by Google that enables webmasters to track all sorts of information about their site, inclusing traffic, traffic sources, visitor behavior, bounce rate and much more.
+A free to use set of Internet-based tools developed and offered by Google that enables webmasters to track all sorts of information about their site, including traffic, traffic sources, visitor behaviour, bounce rate and much more.

 Google Search Console (previously Google Webmaster Tools) is another free service provided by Google for website owners.
 Verifying your website with GSC is considered an SEO best practice.
 Once you claim ownership, you’ll get access to tons of tools to help you optimize your website and monitor its growth

-The big Rulebook of the Big G. In reality, it’s ‘just’ a support doc in which all the best, as well as worst practices for optimizing a website are outlined.
+The big Rulebook of the Big G. In reality, it’s ‘just’ a support doc in which all the best, as well as worst practices for optimizing a website, are outlined.
 It’s a bit like a bible for SEO except it tends to change a lot, which is just one of the reasons that keeping up with SEO best practices can be so hard.
+Check it out here!

 Heading tags – which are numbered from H1 to H6 – are commonly used terms for titles and headlines.
 Making use of a variety of header tags is a great way to add some extra structure and hierarchy to your web pages which makes it easier for both humans and search bots to read.